Mechanical Engineering at a glance

 - National High Magnetic Field Laboratory (NHMFL)

 The mission of the Department of Mechanical Engineering is to prepare graduates for diverse careers in mechanical engineering and related engineering fields.
+This is achieved by offering curriculum and professional programs to equip students with excellent problem-solving skills and fundamental knowledge of mechanical engineering that enables them to continue their education throughout their careers and to function in a diverse work force and society.

 To have students with excellent problem solving skills and with a fundamental knowledge of mechanical engineering that enables them to continue their education throughout their careers and to function in adverse work force and society.